As an Amazon Associate we earn from qualifying purchases.

 The number one challenge with your Bruschetta recipe is going to be keeping your bread dry enough to toast.
 If you have ever microwaved Bagel Bites, you know exactly what I am talking about!
 Gummy tomato bread is typically not your first choice for an appetizer.

-There are two things we can do to help keep our bread dry:
+There are two things I can do to help keep my bread dry:

 - Toast the bread without toppings.
-We’ll be doing this to both keep our bread toasty and dry, and also to keep our vegetables as fresh as possible.
+I’ll be doing this to both keep my bread toasty and dry, and also to keep my vegetables as fresh as possible.

 - Add oil.
 As you probably know, oil and water do not mix.
 By adding a layer of oil, butter, cheese, mayo or any type of fat, it will act like a small raincoat for your toast and prevent water from getting into your bread.

-When it comes to developing flavors, we want to take a look at each of the components individually.
+When it comes to developing flavors, I want to take a look at each of the components individually.

 - Pick a fresh french white or ciabatta.
 Get it from the bakery section rather than the bread aisle (the bread aisle packaged bread has was more preservative in it)